2024 Pacific typhoon season: Late season activity

 As Trami crossed the Cordillera Central, another tropical disturbance developed southeast of Guam on October 24.
 The JMA began monitoring the system as a tropical depression and issued a gale warning.
 On the following day, the JMA upgraded the disturbance to a tropical storm, naming it Kong-rey.
 At the same time, another disturbance designated as Invest 99W formed to the north.
 As a result, the JTWC cancelled warnings for the southern system (Invest 98W) and reclassified Kong-rey under 99W.
 The JTWC later designated the system as Tropical Depression 23W.
 The storm then entered the PAR, where it received the local name Leon.
 On October 29, Kong-rey started undergoing rapid intensification and became a Category 4-equivalent super typhoon the following day.
 With that, Kong-rey achieved a peak intensify of 1-minute sustained winds of 240 km/h (150 mph) and a minimum central pressure of 925 hPa (27.32 inHg).

 Shortly after reaching its peak intensity, Kong-rey started to slightly weaken while undergoing an eyewall replacement cycle as it tracked northwestward.
-The typhoon later made a historic landfall over Chenggong, Taitung in Taiwan, marking the first major typhoon to strike the island after mid-October and the most powerful since Typhoon Herb in 1996.
+The typhoon later made a historic landfall over Chenggong, Taitung in Taiwan, marking the first major typhoon to strike the island after mid-October, the latest typhoon on record in a calendar year to make landfall there, and the most powerful since Typhoon Herb in 1996.
 Kong-rey then emerged through the Taiwan Strait with a weakened convective structure around the center.
 It continued to weaken and transitioned to an extratropical cyclone over Sasebo, Japan, prompting both agencies to issue their final advisories on November 1.